 Daclatasvir may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
-If you are also taking amiodarone and you experience any of these symptoms, call your doctor immediately:
+If you are also taking amiodarone and you experience any of these symptoms or those in the IMPORTANT WARNING section, call your doctor immediately:

 - near fainting or fainting